matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 and READ ONLY access to (firewall rules and SSL certificates).
 d) Compute Engine Security Admin: Complete access to firewall rules and SSL certificates.
 e) Compute Storage Admin: Complete access to disks, images, snapshots.
-f) CCompute Engine Viewer: Read only access to everything in compute.
+f) Compute Engine Viewer: Read only access to everything in compute.
 g) Compute OS Admin Login: Login to a Compute Engine instance as an administrator user.
 h) Compute OS Login: Log in to a Compute Engine instances as a standard user.